-Description of detailed information on its impact: This implementation of this activity rendered the anticipated outcomes with respect to cost savings to the PMHA, staff time savings, and a decrease in error rate of task execution since excluded income is no longer verified.
+Description of detailed information on its impact: This implementation of this activity rendered the anticipated outcomes for the Public Housing program with respect to cost savings to the PMHA, staff time savings, and a decrease in error rate of task execution since excluded income is no longer verified.
 Such verifications have no impact on rent calculations.